dkmfbk/eso-reasoner/README.md

     * `FILE...`       the ESO owl file
 * `@reformattime` Perform filter on time entities, converting single time entities into integer values.
 * `@filtertype` Perform filter on predicates, leaving only one kind of event for each
+* `@removeobeqsub` Remove triples having the same subject and object

 ### Setup ###